CoreBTS/devops-primer/course-material/module3-e2e-automation/e2e-automation.md

 ## Grant Additional Access to the Key Vault Secret

-Use a conditional in your Terraform code to grant the Modern Applications AAD Security Group R/W access to the Key Vault Secret, but only in Prod.
+Use a conditional in your Terraform code to grant the CoreBTS NOC and SD Staff AAD Security Group R/W access to the Key Vault Secret, but only in Prod.

 ### Troubleshooting